Kershaw Livewire Review

 The OTF, as a class of automatic knife, has become somewhat ubiquitous.
 You can find cheap alternatives in most free-state truck stops.
 But the really good ones–that’s far more difficult.

 If price is no concern, check out Hawk.
 These are the undisputed best of the best, and the blades lock up like a Cold Steel Lockback–no play at all.
+A limited edition of this knife made an appearance in John Wick 4.

 For something closer to Kershaw in both brand and price, check out those from Microtech.
 The company was built on the OTF, and rule the production class for those serious about that robust blend of form and function that keeps Microtech on top.
 Check out the Ultratech.